-- Stinging or burning feeling when you first apply the treatment.
+- A stinging or burning feeling when you first apply the treatment.
 This is quite common but improves as your skin gets used to the treatment.

 - Thinning of the skin has always been considered a common problem.
 However, recent research suggests that this mainly occurs when high-strength steroids are used under airtight dressings.
 In normal regular use skin thinning is unlikely and, if it does occur, it often reverses when the topical steroid is stopped.

-- With long-term use of topical steroid the skin may develop permanent striae (like stretch marks), bruising, discolouration, or thin spidery blood vessels (telangiectasia).
+- With long-term use of topical steroid the skin may develop permanent stretch marks (striae), bruising, discolouration, or thin spidery blood vessels (telangiectasias).